Reference documentation for the Documenso public API.

 - The role of the recipient.
 See the available roles.signingOrder

 - The order in which the recipient should sign the document.
-This is an integer value starting from 0.
+This is an integer value starting from 0.meta

 - This object contains additional metadata for the document.
 It has the following fields: